langston-barrett/treereduce/doc/design.md

 interestingness tests ([Assumption (2)](algorithm-assumptions)).

-With these ideas in mind, the overall algorithm design involves spinning up some number of threads, which share two pieces of mutable (locked) data: the target program being minimized, and a prioritized max-heap of reductions to attempt.
+With these ideas in mind, the overall algorithm design involves spinning up some number of threads, which share three pieces of data:

+1. The original text and syntax tree of the target (read-only)
+2. A prioritized max-heap of [*reduction tasks*](reduction-strategies) (read-write)
+3. A set of *edits* to the syntax tree (read-write)

+where an edit is either the deletion of a subtree, or a replacement of one subtree by another.
 Each thread executes the following loop:

-- Pop a reduction task off the heap
+1. Pop a reduction task off the heap.
+2. Create a local copy of the edits.
+Add edits according to the current task.
-- Execute the interestingness test with the reduced program
+3. Execute the interestingness test on the reduced program, i.e., the target as altered by the local set of edits.
-- If the reduced program was still interesting, try replacing the global target:
+4. If the reduced program was still interesting, try replacing the global edits.

-  * If the target was replaced by another thread, try this reduction again
+   If the global edits were changed by another thread, try this task again with the new edits, that is, go to (2).
-  * Otherwise, replace the target with the reduced version

-- Push any new tasks onto the task queue
+5. Push any new tasks onto the task queue.
+6. Go to (1).

-If lock contention does become an issue, it may be beneficial for each thread to maintain a local prioritized heap in addition to the global one, or even to reduce a local copy of the tree multiple times before attempting to replace the global copy.
+If lock contention does become an issue, it may be beneficial for each thread to maintain a local task heap in addition to the global one, or even to attempt multiple tasks before replacing the global edits.

+(reduction-strategies)=
 ## Reduction Strategies

 `treedd` uses several strategies during program minimization: